 These whole wheat pancakes are rich and fluffy—perfect for a weekend brunch.
 Or make them ahead and freeze for a quick, healthy breakfast that’s great for busy mornings.

 Buttermilk is one of those ingredients that sure does make food taste good!
 I love it in biscuits and salad dressings and am always looking for ways to use what’s left when I buy it for only one recipe.
 True buttermilk should be thick like yogurt and adds a nice texture to pancakes.
 Feel free to fold in your favorite berry (or banana) to this recipe and no matter what, don’t forget to top it off with fresh fruit!

 What’s your favorite way to use buttermilk?

-Can you substitute buttermilk for milk in pancakes?
+Can you substitute milk for buttermilk in pancakes?

 Yes, you can!
 The end result won’t be exactly the same, but it will definitely work.
-I’d be willing to bet any type of milk would work just fine in this recipe—there seem to be so many alternatives to choose from these days.
+I’d be willing to bet any type of milk (including dairy alternatives) would be just fine in this recipe—there seem to be so many alternatives to choose from these days.
 So if you’re in a pinch, I say go for it!
 And let me know how they turn out. :)

 You can also make your own buttermilk alternative!
 Just add one tablespoon of white vinegar or lemon juice to a 1-cup measuring cup.
 Then fill the cup up the rest of the way with milk.
 Give it a mix, and then let it stand for about 5 minutes.
 Since this whole wheat pancake recipe calls for two cups of buttermilk you’ll have to do this twice (or double it in a larger container), but it works great!

 Tips for making this homemade buttermilk pancake recipe with whole wheat flour